Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Continuum theory for extrusion of a defect cell in a mean-field tissue

 If we assume equal pressure differences, i.e., no pressure difference between the basal and apical medium, the radii are related via

-For the sake of simplicity we assume $\Gamma_\mathrm{a}=\Gamma_\mathrm{b}$ in this work, i.e., no apico-basal polarity.
-Using this relation, we express the basal cap height via the apical one, assuming that extrusion only occurs on the apical side and therefore choosing the smaller of two possible cap heights.
+As described earlier, we assume $\Gamma_\mathrm{a}=\Gamma_\mathrm{b}$ in the analytical treatment, i.e., no apico-basal polarity.
+Using this relation, we express the basal cap height via the apical one, assuming that extrusion only occurs on the outer (basal) side (similar to the sign of curvature at the intestinal villus tip) and therefore choosing the smaller of two possible cap heights.

 The volume of the cell then implicitly defines $h_S^a$ via